scottrobertson/tesla-precondition/README.md

 > Make note of the URL it gives you at the end of this.
 You will need it later.

 By default, the script will wake up your Tesla and turn climate on.
-You can also specify the temperature (in Celsius) by adding a `temp` query argument and turn the seats on with `seats`.
+You can also specify the temperature (in Celsius) and turn on the seat heaters using headers (see below).

 The page may take a while to load, as it waits for your Tesla to wake up.